Liz Marshall

-Liz Marshall is a Canadian filmmaker based in Toronto.
+Liz Marshall is a Canadian filmmaker based in the Greater Vancouver area.
 Since the 1990s, she has directed and produced independent projects and been part of film and television teams, creating broadcast, theatrical, campaign and cross-platform documentaries shot around the world.
-Marshall's feature length documentaries largely focus on social justice and environmental themes through strong characters.
+Marshall's feature-length documentaries largely focus on social justice and environmental themes through strong characters.
 She is known for The Ghosts in Our Machine and for Water on the Table, for which she also produced impact and engagement campaigns, and attended many global events as a public speaker.
 Water on the Table features water rights activist, author and public figure Maude Barlow.
 The Ghosts in Our Machine features animal rights activist, photojournalist and author Jo-Anne McArthur.

 Biography

-In the early 1990s, Liz Marshall studied film, video and photography in the Media Arts program at Ryerson University in Toronto.
+In the early 1990s, Liz Marshall studied film, video and photography in the Media Arts program at Ryerson University (now Toronto Metropolitan University) in Toronto.

+In the mid 1990s, as a queer and emerging filmmaker, she took on her first TV job as a co-host and a lead producer for the groundbreaking cable show Cable 10%.
+As part of an all-volunteer team, she produced, shot and edited dozens of weekly segments for the program.

 She has since worked as a director, writer, producer, executive producer, videographer and cinematographer, often collaborating with award-winning filmmakers and producers.
 Her body of work includes productions featuring musicians, dancers and authors, as well as documentaries for organizations.
 Marshall often assembles production teams under the auspices of her company LizMars Productions.